itsmadson/HandSynth/README.md

 3. Adjust settings as desired
 4. Click "RUN" to start
 5. Use your hand to control MIDI output
-6. Click "STOP" when finished
+6. Click "STOP" when finished, or changed some value

 ![image](https://github.com/user-attachments/assets/de9b9717-0c53-4424-b1b1-bc4a8ce3098e)